usdoj/foia-api/README.md

 ### Local setup

-Follow steps 1-6 from the [initial setup section](https://blt.readthedocs.io/en/8.x/readme/onboarding/#initial-setup) in BLT's docs, as well as 1-3 from the VM steps.
+Follow steps 1-5 from the [initial setup section](https://docs.acquia.com/blt/developer/onboarding/#initial-set-up) in BLT's docs, as well as 1-3 from the VM steps.
 Note that you do not need to follow the steps to install npm/nvm on your host machine.
 If we end up working frontend tasks, these steps can take place within the VM.

 VM-related software version suggestions:
-Virtualbox - 5.1.24
+- Virtualbox - 6.0.8
-Vagrant - 1.9.7
+- Vagrant - 2.2.2
-Ansible - 2.2.3
+- Ansible - 2.8.1

+Also, be sure to have Vagrant plugins installed:
+- vagrant-auto_network (1.0.3, global)
+- vagrant-exec (0.5.3, global)
+- vagrant-hostmanager (1.8.9, global)
+- vagrant-hostsupdater (1.1.1.160, global)
+- vagrant-share (1.1.9, global)
+- vagrant-vbguest (0.19.0, global)

 ## Resources